hungsu/hung.su/readme.md

 * All graphic source files (Icons, photos) will be saved here

 ## Hosting
 The project will be hosted on a private VPS running NGINX.
-It has a [verified SSL Certificate](https://www.ssllabs.com/ssltest/analyze.html?d=hung.su) from Lets Encrypt, obtained using [Certbot](https://certbot.eff.org/lets-encrypt/ubuntuxenial-nginx)
+It has a [verified SSL Certificate](https://www.ssllabs.com/ssltest/analyze.html?d=hung.su) from Lets Encrypt, obtained using [Certbot](https://certbot.eff.org/lets-encrypt/ubuntuxenial-nginx).
+Being served over HTTPS allows HTTP2, for concurrent asset downloading.

 ## Deployment
 This project will use Continuous Delivery.
 That is, any commits will automatically be deployed to [hung.su](https://hung.su) using [Codeship](https://app.codeship.com/hungsu).